 Example of Successful Agile Supply Chain

-As an example we will look at world’s second-largest clothes retailer H&M, with over 950 stores in 19 countries and an overall turnover of $15Billion per annum, H&M is a good example to study efficient and integrated systems it has for inventory management.
+As an example, we will look at the world’s second-largest clothes retailer H&M, with over 950 stores in 19 countries and an overall turnover of $15Billion per annum; H&M is a good example to study efficient and integrated systems it has for inventory management.

 - H&M: One of the main components of supply chain management for this industry, H&M focuses on cost efficiency for its production unit and reducing lead times for its inventory.
-Successful implementation of both of these factors have resulted in it being a global brand name for years
+Successful implementation of both of these factors has resulted in it being a global brand name for years.

 - Nike: Nike is well-known footwear and apparel firm; it has close to 700 factories spread over 42 countries around the world.
-It focuses on labour productivity, consolidation materials to reduce wastage and introducing modern technologies in their manufacturing process
+It focuses on labour productivity, consolidation materials to reduce wastage and to introduce modern technologies in their manufacturing process.

-- Walmart: Walmart is the second largest employer in the United States, it has more than 11,000 stores in 27 countries and an inventory worth 32billion, this shows how important it is for them to have an efficient and agile supply chain management.
+- Walmart: Walmart is the second largest employer in the United States; it has more than 11,000 stores in 27 countries and an inventory worth 32billion; this shows how important it is for them to have efficient and agile supply chain management.
 Walmart has been successful by having fewer links in their supply chain management, partnering with vendors that add strategic value for the innovative and modern technology to cut costs and cross-docking of inventory.

 Agility is Different from Lean Concepts-

-On the other hand, agile supply chain uses real-time data and updated information to forecast demands and improve overall efficiency and productivity
+On the other hand, an agile supply chain uses real-time data and updated information to forecast demands and improve overall efficiency and productivity.

 Benefits of Agile Supply Chain